serpent-os/docs/docs/developers/coding_style/safe_d.md

 # `@safe` D

+Let's face it.
+Nobody really wants to own the code enabling a CVE.

 The D language officially supports a so-called [`SafeD`](https://dlang.org/articles/safed.html) mode.
 Additional runtime checks are added to arrays/slices to avoid a whole heap of bugs (pun intended) as well as ongoing modernisation via the `DIP1000` effort to bring greater memory safety.